zachmccabe/zachmccabe.github.io/tools.md

 + Pandemic fern
 + Speedy Stitcher sewing awl

-Note: I share the nitty gritty from my digital publishing workflow in this [colophon] from my field guide.
+The nitty gritty from my digital publishing workflow is in this [colophon] from my field guide.

 [colophon]: https://www.zachmccabe.com/beijing/colophon